 Support Live Chat

 Economic instability, social disparity, and market fluctuations are the most urgent issues nowadays, and their resolving is the primary objective of the United States.
-Labor market is one of the most problematic ones, and its state reflects the overall situation in the economy of the country.
-Interventions and regulations on the labor market can have a significantly positive effect on the efficiency of the entire economic system while bad decisions may be harmful for the economy as well.
-Setting minimum wage level is one of the most commonly used methods of regulating labor market, and an increase in it has both positive and negative impacts on the economic environment of the country.
+The labor market is one of the most problematic ones, and its state reflects the overall situation in the economy of the country.
+Interventions and regulations on the labor market can have a significantly positive effect on the efficiency of the entire economic system while bad decisions may be harmful to the economy as well.
+Setting the minimum wage level is one of the most commonly used methods of regulating the labor market, and an increase in it has both positive and negative impacts on the economic environment of the country.
 The duality of the impact of an increase in the minimum wage level is hotly debated nowadays because proponents and opponents do not give up proving their points of view, and thus there seems to be no magic solution in the minimum wage issue as none of them is completely correct.

 Arguments for an Increase in the Minimum Wage Level

 The beginning of the discussion over the increase in the minimum wage level dates as far back as the times of the U.S independence.
 Becoming the most developed country in the world, the United States had a very strong labor market, which was the driving force of its GDP growth.
 However, with the development of the economy, social inequality grew, increasing the need in regulations, including unemployment benefits, tax credits, and minimum wages.

 Henry Ford was among the first managers to introduce a minimum wage for his employees.
 He believed that the only way to make people buy his cars was by providing them with sufficient financial resources they could spend on Ford’s products.
 Thus, the “increased wages --boosting sales and raising worker productivity”, and made significant progress in the science of management.
 The results of Ford’s innovations were so impressive that later his methods were used for introducing the first minimum-wage laws in the U.S.